Solid Waste Storage and Access for New or Remodeled Buildings

 • All garbage receiving areas (such as trash rooms, hall bins, or chutes) should have recycling and food waste containers

-• Chutes for food waste and garbage are strongly recommended for medium and large buildings, with containers available in every chute room for residents to deposit recyclables and broken-down boxes
+• Separate chutes for recycling, food waste, and garbage are strongly recommended for medium and large buildings, with containers available in every chute room for residents to deposit broken-down boxes.
+Please visit our guidance for using chutes in multifamily buildings section for more information.

 Waste storage for congregate or small efficiency dwelling units